PaddlePaddle/PaddleSuite/docs/other_devices_support/how_to_contribute_device.en.md

   * PaddleCustomDevice version (if any)

-  * The branch of PaddleX or the corresponding kit
+  * The branch of PaddleX or the corresponding devkit

 * The machine environment used to validate model accuracy, including but not limited to: